aaronwiggins/Currency_Converter/README.md

 #Create a Currency Converter

 ##Description
 Create two Ruby classes.
 One will be for storing currency values.
-The other will be used to hole the conversion forumula and rates.
+The other will be used to hold the conversion forumula and rates.

 ###Objectives